solarkennedy/xkyle.com/source/_posts/2013-02-13-an-ipmi-sel-viewing-shootout.markdown

 # UPDATE (2015-02-18)

-Albert Chu from FreeIPMI [commented](https://github.com/solarkennedy/ipmi-sel-comparison/issues/1) that FreeIPMI does *NOT* attempt to decode OEM events.
+Albert Chu from FreeIPMI [commented](https://github.com/solarkennedy/ipmi-sel-comparison/issues/1) that FreeIPMI does *NOT* attempt to decode OEM events by default.
 These are events that are OEM specific, so each motherboard may require a different interpretation.

 FreeIPMI has a `--interpret-oem-data` option and possibly in conjunction with